GIXLabs/GIXLabs.github.io/tools/printers/ultimaker3x.md

 After installation, open Cura and follow the setup prompts.
 While selecting the devices, add a non-networked printer, and choose Ultimaker 3 Extended from the drop down.

-Follow the rest of the self-explanatory prompts to finish the setup.
+Follow the rest of self-explanatory prompts to finish the setup.

 ![](../../assets/images/Ultimaker3_Guide/CuraSetup.png)